July 22, 2019 in Strategy by

 Is Your Website Aiming for Sales Leads?

-I think that a lot of business owners forget that websites can do much more than just sell a product.
+Many business owners forget that websites can do much more than just sell a product.
 For instance, I don’t really sell a product.
 I want my website to give me leads.
-My business objective involves giving my clients reliable internet marketing advice and services.
-I need clients to do that.
+My business objective involves giving my clients reliable internet marketing advice and services, and I need clients to do that.
 I get clients when I get leads.

 Does Your Website Promote Your Brick-and-Mortar Shop?

-Some have a brick and mortar business.
-It it’s a shop, you’re paying rent, you need people to come in your door.
+Some have a brick-and-mortar business.
+If it’s a shop, you’re paying rent, you need people to come through your door.
 That’s what your website needs to accomplish.

 Does Your Website Sell Ads?